hershel/hershel/README.md

 Thanks to Algorythmis for his corrections of the code.
 Thanks also to Bit My Code for their support and their 💖.

-Hershel uses part of [Fastify](https://github.com/fastify/fastify)'s theoretical logic, a fast and low overhead web framework for Node.js.
+Hershel uses part of [Fastify](https://github.com/fastify/fastify)'s theoretical logic & documentation layout, a fast and low overhead web framework for Node.js.

 ## License